instructure/ims-lti/README.md

 # IMS LTI

+## The master branch has been deprecated, for changes to the 1.x gem please use the 1.2.x branch

 This ruby library is to help create Tool Providers and Tool Consumers for the [IMS LTI standard](http://www.imsglobal.org/lti/index.html).